Olivia Laing

 Olivia Laing (born 14 April 1977) is a British writer, novelist and cultural critic.
-They are the author of five works of non-fiction—To the River, The Trip to Echo Spring, The Lonely City, Everybody, and The Garden Against Time—as well as an essay collection, Funny Weather, and two novels, Crudo and The Silver Book.
+They are the author of five works of non-fiction—To the River (2011), The Trip to Echo Spring (2013), The Lonely City (2016), Everybody (2021), and The Garden Against Time (2024)—as well as an essay collection, Funny Weather (2020), and two novels, Crudo (2017) and The Silver Book (2025).
 In 2018, they were awarded the Windham-Campbell Literature Prize for non-fiction and in 2019, the 100th James Tait Black Memorial Prize for Crudo.
-In 2019 they became an elected Fellow of the Royal Society of Literature.
+In 2019, they became an elected Fellow of the Royal Society of Literature and in 2025 an Honorary Fellow of the Royal Academy of Arts.

 Early life and education

-Olivia Laing grew up in Chalfont St Peter, Buckinghamshire.
-They enrolled at Sussex University to study English, but dropped out to live on a road protest in Dorset.
+Olivia Laing was born born on 14 April 1977.
+They grew up in Chalfont St Peter, Buckinghamshire.

+Laing enrolled at Sussex University to study English, but dropped out to live on a road protest in Dorset.
 At the age of 20, they spent three months living alone on an abandoned farm near Brighton, an experience they have described as being formative.
 In their twenties, Laing trained as a medical herbalist.